Any new SEO and keyword optimization campaign has to start with keyword research, analysis, and keyword targeting.

 It’s an unavoidable, value-adding step for SEO.
 Mess it up and you run the risk of executing an SEO strategy that fails to produce results.

 However, optimizing keywords isn’t something you can get away with doing just at the outset of a search marketing campaign.

-Therefore, keyword optimization isn’t something you can do once a year and then just repeat it the following year.
 By continuously updating keywords based on performance your site traffic, leads and sales will grow, as your content will mirror user intent.

 What is keyword optimization?

 Keyword optimization is a three-step process that can help a business target qualified leads and drive them from search engine results to a website.
 It’s an important component for both paid and organic search strategies.

 - Selection of the best keywords

 Once you have moved methodically from keyword research to the analysis and keyword selection phase, you will have the necessary pillars of a robust keyword optimization strategy and will start to see the benefits in all future marketing campaigns.